 That’s why I believe it’s essential to have a daily routine – a basic structure of activities or tasks you will complete throughout the day – to help you feel in control of your daily life and reduce uncertainty.

-Below are three key reasons why you need a daily routine, as well as tips for how you can create a daily routine of your own:
+Below are three key reasons why a daily routine is so important and also tips for how you can create a daily routine of your own.

 We often become stressed if we have multiple decisions to make throughout the day, even if it’s as simple as what we’re going to eat or wear.
 The “fear of the unknown” can be crippling and impact our mental health.

 When you’re prepared and have a set plan for how you’ll attack the day (thanks to your daily routine), you ease your stress levels.
 And less stress can actually decrease your risk of illnesses such as heart disease and diabetes.

 A daily routine means that you know exactly what to expect from your day.
 You can then better focus on tasks that you need to complete rather than trying to decide what to do next.

 A daily routine also helps with your sleep, impacting your ability to be productive the next day.
 By going to bed around the same time every day, you improve your quality of sleep each night since your body is programmed to rest for a set number of hours.

 When you continue to perform the same routine every day, you turn tasks and activities into habits — habits that can have long-term benefits.

 For example, take exercise.
 Maybe you decide to get up each morning and dedicate 30 minutes to ride your bike.
 At first, it will be tough to stick to this plan.
 But as you continue to exercise, the activity will become a set part of your lifestyle (aka a subconscious habit).
 Regular exercise then helps you feel better physically and mentally.